macuco/TransferMoney/README.md

 ## Documentation

-The project have a initialization of information that it are defined in the class com.trasnfermoney.config.DataLoader.Java, the information that load are the following:
+The project has initialization information that is defined in the class com.trasnfermoney.config.DataLoader.java, the load information is:
-* User id: 12345 - have account number 1000001 with $5000 and account number 1000003 with $500
+* User id: 12345 - It has an account number 1000001 with $5000 and account number 1000003 with $500
-* User id: 12346 - have account number 1000002 with $10000
+* User id: 12346 - It has an account number 1000002 with $10000
-* User id: 12347 - have account number 1000004 with $1000.50
+* User id: 12347 - It has an account number 1000004 with $1000.50

-Next have the following transfers:
+After that are made the following transfers:
 * From 1000001 to 1000003 with 1000
 * From 1000002 to 1000004 with 1500
 * From 1000004 to 1000003 with 10

-The final data are:
+And finally the final data are:
 * User id: 12345 - have account number 1000001 with $4000 and account number 1000003 with $1510
 * User id: 12346 - have account number 1000002 with $8500
 * User id: 12347 - have account number 1000004 with $2490.50